Morse Code Translator

 Absolutely!
 This Morse Code Translator is free, with no hidden charges.

-5. Can I convert Morse code audio into text?
+5. Can I play Morse code as audio?